danielecioffi04/RL_Sine_Interpolator/README.md

 - A **look-up table (LUT)** storing sampled sine values.
 - A **linear interpolation algorithm** to improve accuracy between stored points.

-This approach achieves a balance between hardware efficiency and computational accuracy.

 ## Repository Structure
 - `relazione.pdf` → Complete report containing all project details, design choices, diagrams, and simulation results. (in italian)
 - (other project/simulation files, if any)